Abyssale API Reference — Image, Video & PDF Generation API (v2026-08-17)

 List all designs

 Retrieve all designs available in your Abyssale workspace.
 Each design defines the visual layout, available formats (dimensions), and configurable elements (text, images, shapes, etc.) that can be overridden during image generation.
-Filter by design type or project category using query parameters.
+Filter by design type or project using query parameters.

 Authorizations: